tlkamp/logs-analysis-project/README.md

 │   └── reports.py
 ```

-* [`requirements.txt`](requirements.txt) - a file containing the list of all dependencies of my Python application.
-Can be passed to `pip install` directly to install all necessary dependencies.
 * [`reports.py`](code/reports.py) - the Python code that prints the answers to the questions above.

 To run the code: